RYA Day Skipper Theory Shorebased Course

 The RYA Day Skipper Theory Course is an essential 40 hour navigation course that teaches you the basics of coastal and inshore navigation by daylight and pilotage including chart-work, position fixing, plotting a course to steer, weather forecasting, and a knowledge of tides and the International Regulations for Prevention of Collision at Sea (IRPCS).
 It is the pre-requisite level of navigation required to prepare you for the RYA Day Skipper Practical course.

-Why not try the online distance learning course?
+Why not try the online distance learning course and take up to 6 months to complete?
 Click on the link below to read more, sample the online resources and sign up.

 ONLINE COURSE INFORMATION AND HOW TO SIGN UP CLICK HERE

-NEXT DAY SKIPPER THEORY COURSE CLASSROOM BASED DATES –
+NEXT DAY SKIPPER THEORY INTENSIVE COURSE CLASSROOM BASED DATES – 6 DAYS

 Course details – Understanding where you can go in your boat is vital.
 This course will give you the knowledge to feel confident in understanding how to read a chart of the area and the methods used to approach harbours, coastal rivers, including the ever important tidal restrictions for where you can take your vessel.